Green Party of England and Wales unveils new leadership team

 Carla Denyer and Adrian Ramsay have won the contest to be co-leaders of the Green Party of England and Wales.

+The pair said they want to make the Greens "an electoral force able to win power" at every level, including more MPs at Westminster.

-The pair will replace Sian Berry and Jonathan Bartley at the top of the party.
+They will replace Sian Berry and Jonathan Bartley.

 They beat a number of other candidates including the pairing of Amelia Womack, deputy leader, and Tamsin Omand, a founder of Extinction Rebellion.

-The election was triggered after Jonathan Bartley announced he would be standing down as party co-leader.

-Sian Berry who served as co-leader with Bartley did not seek re-election.

-Carla Denyer has served as a councillor for the Bristol ward of Clifton Down since 2016 and played a role in bringing about Bristol City Council's declaration of a climate emergency in 2018.
+Ms Denyer has served as a councillor for the Bristol ward of Clifton Down since 2016 and played a role in bringing about Bristol City Council's declaration of a climate emergency in 2018.

 Adrian Ramsay is a former deputy leader of the party who co-wrote the party's election strategy used in their recent council elections.